martinthomson/rfc-syntax-change/draft-thomson-rswg-syntax-change.md

 particular -- it is the semantic meaning expressed in that document that is important.

-This process does not require that updates to XML avoid all risk of introducing semantic changes to existing RFCs.
-Instead, it only requires that the RSWG carefully consider the potential for semantic changes, take steps to understand the risk of a semantic change (either deliberate or inadvertent), and to limit those risks.
+This policy does not require that updates to XML avoid all risk of introducing semantic changes to existing RFCs.
+For changes that might affect many documents, this could be infeasible.
+Instead, it only requires that the RSWG carefully consider the potential for semantic changes, take steps to understand the risk of a semantic change -- either deliberate or inadvertent -- and to limit those risks.

 ## Canonical Version